 The app automatically produces a post-game summary.
 There is also a Team Game mode, which lets multiple players connect to the same match by entering a code or by enabling their location to discover nearby games.
 You can then combine data with other teammates and see how you compare.

-Once you connect the smart ball to your Android or iOS device you will get instant feedback on power, spin, strike and trajectory, along with tips and guidance to help you develop on-pitch skills.
+Once you connect the smart ball to your Android or iOS device you’ll get instant feedback on power, spin, strike and trajectory, along with tips and guidance to help you develop on-pitch skills.

 For example, when learning how to curve the ball, the app can instruct where and how your foot should strike in order to get the desired result.
 The trajectory can be mapped out so you can see exactly where the ball has travelled, and this can be zoomed in via a two-finger pinch on the smartphone’s screen and even rotated as a 3D model to get an in-depth look at what’s going on.
 Or, if its simple training you are after, the measurements are relayed back to the app after each kick.

-SockIt, a California-based soccer company, has recently come out with a new gadget which helps improve young players’ technique.
+SockIt, a California-based soccer company, has something for the youngsters.
+It’s a gadget that helps them improve their technique.

 The one size fits all wearable is designed so that it can be securely fasted to your soccer cleats.
 The tracker accommodates various positions.